o-gs/dji-firmware-tools/README.md

 first, to extract the BIN file downloaded from DJI, as long as the file starts with `xV4`.

-Example of extracting modules from DJI firmware package for Phantom 3 Pro:
+Example of extracting modules from DJI firmware package for *Phantom 3 Pro*:

 ```./dji_xv4_fwcon.py -vv -x -p P3X_FW_V01.08.0080.bin```